romm/formz/Documentation/06-IntegratorManual/ViewHelpers/SectionViewHelper.rst

 Defines a section which can be rendered in the field layout with the ViewHelper “:ref:`integratorManual-viewHelpers-renderSection`”.

-The goal of this ViewHelper is to dynamise some parts of the layout, for instance to be able to display informative messages for some fields.
+The goal of this ViewHelper is to dynamize some parts of the layout, for instance to be able to display informative messages for some fields.

 .. important::